heipei/heipei.github.io/_posts/2015-09-23-nginx-sso-Simple-offline-SSO-for-nginx.markdown

 ---

 **tl;dr**: [nginx-sso](https://github.com/heipei/nginx-sso) is a lightweight,
-offline SSO-system which works with cookies and ECDSA.
+offline Single-Sign-On (SSO) system which works with cookies and ECDSA.
 It can easily be used in together with vanilla nginx and any backend application.
 The reference implementation is written in golang and has some cool additional features such as authorization.

 This posts describes the technical background of the system, especially the motivation for using such a system as opposed to other established SSO